The Logos: The Meletic Testament (Chapter 5 The Exile)

 90. —When we observe without judgement, we begin to see how all things interconnect with To Ena.

 91. He paused before he continued—When we meditate, we quiet the surface noise and feel the deeper current of thought.
 When we live with temperance, reason and humility, we act in alignment with the One.
 It is the foundation of being, because it cannot become anything else than what it already is, which is being.
 You do not need to prove the sun exists to feel its warmth.
-So it is with the One.
+So, it is with the One.

 92. —Explain further this analogy of yours, so that I may understand the full extent of your words.

-93. —It is exists, as the true essence within all things.
+93. —It exists, as the true essence within all things.
 As the unifying principle behind diversity.
 As the silent truth discovered through reflection, not revealed through doctrine.
 It is not above you or beyond you.
 It is in you, as much as it is in all things that are present.

 95. Have you ever stood in nature, and felt for a moment that you were not separate from it?
 That you were a part of something whole, not in thought, but in actual being?
 That moment is a glimpse of To Ena.
-It is not a mere belief; it is a felt experience of unity—Ariston told him.
+It is not a mere belief; it is a felt experience of unity—Asterion told him.

 96. —Then what about reality?
 How does this To Ena make perception of reality genuine?